Thirumamagal-rpx/Pramati/Training/salesforce.md

 In this type of relationship, one object is the master and another is the detail The master object controls certain behaviors of the detail object, like who can view the details data.
 When you’re creating master-detail relationships, you always create the relationship field on the detail object.

+## Creating master-detail Relationship:

+- Determine whether the custom object already contains data.
+- If you delete the data in your custom object, you can define the relationship.
+If you cannot delete the data in your custom object, create a lookup relationship first and then populate the lookup reference field in each record with a valid value.
+- Next, click Edit by the relationship and convert it to a master-detail relationship.-

 ```
 Choose Master-Detail Relationship and click Next.
 For Related To, choose Property.